mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 ## Running with Vagrant

 Now that we've got a playbook written we can incorporate this into Vagrant.
-The aim being that it is run when `vagrant up` is called, just like the ZTP playbook in the [last post](https://wadman.co.nz/2018/08/03/OpenStack-Lab-Network-HTTP/).
+The aim is that this will be run when `vagrant up` is called, just like the ZTP playbook in the [last post](https://wadman.co.nz/2018/08/03/OpenStack-Lab-Network-HTTP/).
 To recap, this simply requires the `.vm.provision` block somewhere in our Vagrantfile.

 However, unlike our previous post, we are running this playbook against multiple guest machines instead of just the one, so we end up with two options to have the playbook run: